Pepi, Luci, Bom and Other Girls on the Heap: Plot

-The three friends, Pepi, Luci and Bom are immersed in Madrid's youth scene, attending parties, clubs, concerts and meeting outrageous characters.
-In one of the concerts, Bom sings with her band, the Bomitonis, a song called Murciana marrana ("The slut from Murcia").
+Pepi, Luci and Bom immerse themselves in Madrid's youth scene, attending parties, nightclubs, concerts and meeting outrageous characters.
+At a Bomitoni concert, Bom sings a song dedicated to Luci, titled "Murciana marrana" ("The Slut from Murcia").
 Luci becomes a proud groupie.
-The highlight of one of the parties is a penis size contest called Erecciones Generales (General Erections), a competition looking for the biggest, most svelte, most inordinate penis.
-The winner receives the opportunity to do what he wants, how he wants, with whomever he wants.
+The highlight of one of the parties is a penis size contest called Erecciones Generales ("General Erections"), a competition to determine the largest, most svelte, most inordinate penis.
+The winner is granted the opportunity to do whatever he wants with whomever he wants.
 He selects Luci to give him oral sex, which makes her the most envied woman at the party.

-Eventually Pepi is forced to find work as her father decides to stop her income.
-She becomes a creative writer for advertising spots designing ads for sweating, menstruating dolls and multipurpose panties that absorb urine and can double as a dildo.
+Pepi is forced to find work as her father cuts her off financially.
+She becomes a creative writer for advertising spots designing ads for sweating, menstruating dolls and multi-purpose panties that absorb urine and can double as a dildo.
 Pepi also begins to write a script which will be the story of lesbian lovers Luci and Bom.
-The chauvinist policeman is desperately looking for his wife.
-Meanwhile, he takes advantage of naive neighbour Charito, who is in love with Juan, his twin brother.
+Meanwhile, the chauvinist policeman is desperately looking for his wife.
+He takes advantage of naive neighbour Charito, who is in love with Juan, his twin brother.
 Pretending to be Juan, the policeman slaps, then sexually assaults Charito.

-Finally, the policeman finds Luci coming out of a disco and kidnaps her from her two friends.
-He gives Luci a terrible beating that sends her to the hospital, where Pepi and Bom visit her.
-They quickly realise that they have lost Luci.
-She has decided to return to the person who mistreats her best – her sadistic and tyrannical husband.
-His brutality is what Luci has always wanted or became accustomed to.
-Bruised and bandaged in her hospital bed, Luci tells Bom she is returning to him for a life of abuse.
-Bom is lost without Luci and laments that pop is also out of fashion.
-Pepi has the solution to both problems.
-Bom should move in with Pepi as her bodyguard and start singing boleros.
+The policeman eventually finds Luci leaving a disco and kidnaps her from her two friends.
+He gives Luci a severe beating that sends her to the hospital, where Pepi and Bom visit her.
+Bruised and bandaged in her hospital bed, Luci tells Bom that she has reconciled with her sadistic and tyrannical husband, as she has always craved his brutality.
+Bom feels lost without Luci and laments that her band has split up and that pop music has gone out of fashion.
+Pepi has the solution to both problems: Bom should move in with Pepi as her bodyguard and start singing boleros.